18 quiet and relaxing places in Winchester

 Peninsula Barracks

 Hidden away at the top of the high street is Peninsula Barracks, the site of a former royal palace, the historic Rifle regiments, baroque-style formal gardens and now five of Winchester's Military Museums.
-To explore more of Winchester’s military history, be sure to visit the Royal Logistics Corps Museum for free, just outside the city at Worthy Down.

 Image: The War Cloister at Winchester College

-War Cloister Winchester College
+War Cloister at Winchester College

-Picturesque places to eat and drink
+Calming places to eat and drink near Winchester

 Hampshire Pantry